Kingard/seez_project/README.md

 # A simple data wrangling project for SEEZ

-**This is a simple data wrangling project where I passed-in a csv file containing car information from the MENA region.
+**This is a simple data wrangling project where I passed-in a csv file containing car information from the MENA (Middle East and North Africa) region.
 Below, I have written a Python script using the OOP paradigm.
 The procedures I carried out on the data are represented by the class-based methods.
 I also highlighted my thought process in developing some of the algorithms used.**